 Children and teenagers are also more susceptible to developing a long-term substance use disorder when exposed to drugs and alcohol at an early age.
 Social pressure plays a large role in a teen’s life, and pressure to fit in with peers can often lead to experimentation with substances.
 High-risk behavior comes along with being a teen, but combined with substance abuse, the consequences can be dangerous.

 What to Look for in a Quality Teen Rehabilitation Program

-Teens have a different set of needs that most adult treatment facilities do not offer.
-There are a few differences between a teen drug rehab compared to an adult program.
+Teens have a different set of needs that most adult treatment facilities do not cater to.
+There are a few differences between a teen drug rehab and an adult program.
 For example, a quality teen drug rehab will have a program for educational help.
 Most teens will have to interrupt their schooling in order to attend treatment, putting them far behind when they return home.
 Instead, offering continued education during treatment prevents this from happening.

 - Is he/she just experimenting or will it turn into dependence?

 - Is he/she already dependent but we don’t know the signs?